fev-bench: A Realistic Benchmark for Time Series Forecasting: Task definitions

-Here, $m$ is the seasonal period determined by the data frequency (e.g., $m{=}12$ for monthly data with yearly seasonality).
+where the error for each series $n$ and dimension $d$ is normalized by the historical seasonal error $\smash{a_{n,d} = \frac{1}{T-m} \sum_{t=m+1}^T |y_{n,d,t} - y_{n,d,t-m}|}$.
+Here $\hat{y}_{n,d,t}$ is the point forecast and $m$ is the seasonal period based on the data frequency (e.g., $m{=}12$ for monthly data).
 MASE offers several advantages: it is scale-free, balances contributions across series with different magnitudes, handles trends well, and remains robust when the forecast horizon contains zeros \citep{hyndman2006another}.

-We evaluate the probabilistic forecast accuracy using the Scaled Quantile Loss (SQL) computed on quantile levels $\gQ = \{0.1, 0.2, ..., 0.9\}$:
+We use Scaled Quantile Loss (SQL) computed on levels $\gQ = \{0.1, 0.2, ..., 0.9\}$ for probabilistic forecast accuracy: